 While WORM is an essential feature to support government oversight, WORM principles can also be too inflexible for customers who are simply attempting to protect themselves from cybercriminals.
 In a dynamic application environment, WORM locks can create a potentially dangerous situation where one run-away application or user creates too much (immutable) data that fills a storage system.
 In this case, the natural recourse would be to delete that data or its snapshot, but with WORM snapshots enabled the snapshot would not be able to be deleted until the WORM policy expires.
 There are also other cases for WORM snapshots to be changed…for example, when an administrator accidentally snapshots data too frequently or creates a policy with an unnecessarily long expiration period.

 To balance the needs of modern infosec and dynamic computing and administration environments, a smarter and more flexible approach is required to protect storage snapshots.
 This is why we are introducing the concept of “Securely Changeable” WORM snaps.
 Here’s how it works:

 Making Snapshots Indestructible

 So there you have it.
 Indestructible Snapshots provide customers with the assurance that their snapshots will be immutable, while also providing a multi-factor mechanism that enables only authenticated customers to get themselves out of a jam should they mistakenly fill their system to the brim.
-Indestructible snapshots are just the first in a series of ransomware protections that we have planned for Universal Storage.
+Indestructible snapshots are just the first in a series of ransomware protections that we have planned for the VAST Data.
 We’ll update on this more as these additional features become available.

 If you want to learn more about Indestructible Snapshots, contact us today.